src-d/docs/README.md

 and go to http://go-git.sourced.tech:8585

-## Deploy
+## Build and deploy

-The project is not integrated with the CI/CD system, so it must be built and deployed manually:
+The project is not integrated with our CI/CD system, so it must be built and deployed manually:

+### Build

+The image can be built with the following commands:

 ```shell
 login=<your_docker_registry_login>